SAMAD101/indexer/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository or reach out to our support team at support@cypher-indexer.com.
+If you encounter any issues or have questions, please file an issue on the GitHub repository.

 ## Acknowledgements